brifishjones/cloud/README.md

 * [Vultr](https://vultr.com/)

+Be certain that you have both public and private ssh rsa keys present in your home directory (~/.ssh/id_rsa, ~/.ssh/id_rsa.pub)

 After obtaining a Vultr API key, and allowing subnet access (see https://my.vultr.com/settings/#settingsapi), test with Ansible to verify account connection:
 ```sh
 VULTR_API_KEY=7TLL77DG3HU6BCQ3BOHPF65HOICUQATCV6VQ ansible -m vultr_account_facts localhost
 ```
 The Ansible vault encrypted var 'vultr_api_key' contains an API key like the one shown above.
-You'll need the vault password stored on LastPass to deploy.
+You'll need to know the vault password stored on LastPass to deploy.

 Do a trial run of the server create process for the vultr-dev-1 instance:
 ```sh